shopware/shopware/adr/2021-10-21-app-scripting.md

 ### Scripting Events

-The data passed to the scripts always has to object so that the manipulation from Twig can affect the given value.
+The data passed to the scripts always has to be an object so that the manipulation from Twig can affect the given value.
 Given objects must be wrapped into custom objects for app scripting to provide easier access to certain functionality and limit the scripting scope.
 The twig environment will provide additional functions like `dal_search` globally to all events to fetch other data in a consequent way